LiurongLin/reinforcement-learning/assignment3/readme.md

 To produce the results of actor-critic with different combination of bootstrapping, baseline subtraction and entropy regulization,

 run `python3 experiment2.py`.
-In the report we run it with learning rates 0.001 and 0.01.
+We have run this experiment with learning rates 0.001 and 0.01.

 To produce the results of hyperparameters search on n_boot = 1,